 What is Rocks & Rings?

-Egg Farmers Rocks & Rings presented by Curling Canada is Canada’s acclaimed elementary school curling program that brings the Olympic sport to schools.
-Students can experience the sport of curling as part of their physical education programming.
+Egg Farmers Rocks & Rings presented by Curling Canada is Canada’s acclaimed elementary school curling program that brings the Olympic sport of curling and the Paralympic sport of wheelchair curling to schools.
+Students of all ages and abilities can experience the sport of curling as part of their physical education programming and be introduced to wheelchair curling for a truly inclusive experience.
 Curling is a fun and unique daily physical activity (DPA) to try!

 What is the cost?

-For the Rocks & Rings tournament program, the cost is $235 in all provinces except Ontario and Alberta.
-The price is $245 in Ontario and $260 in Alberta.
+All Rocks & Rings programs are $225 in all provinces except BC and Alberta.
+The price is $250 in BC and Alberta.
 Please note that travel fees may apply to cities outside of our locations.

 All prices are subject to taxes.